 CLINICAL EDUCATION: this module consists of exploring the characteristics of effective clinical instructors, tips in writing behavioral objectives and goals, the three domains of learning, teaching methods, testing, and evaluation.

-RESEARCH: this module gives the student an opportunity to participate in a Hackensack Meridian Health Institutional Review Board approved project to investigate various topics of clinical relevance.
+RESEARCH: this module gives the student an opportunity to witness a Hackensack Meridian Health Research Day and to prepare a student clinical case study project.